Jachimo/obstagtools/README.md

                         Tag values to add to the document --debug               Enable debug mode (verbose output)
 ```

+**Effect**:
+- _Prepends_ one or more specified tag values (`tag1`, `tag2`) to the list of tags in the YAML frontmatter.

+Note that there are two distinct modes of operation, "in-place" and "copy-on-write".
+Copy-on-write, where the user supplies an output file path, is _significantly safer_
+and does not write to the target file (`targetfile.md` in the examples below) at all.

+- In-place modification: `./add_tag.py targetfile.md -t tag1 tag2`
+- Copy-on-write (safer!): `./add_tag.py targetfile.md copyfile.md -t tag1 tag2`

+Tags can be either single-level (e.g. `cats`) or nested (`predators/cats`).
+If a desired tag contains spaces, enclose it in double-quotes;
+otherwise, tags are assumed to be space-delimited.

 Although specifying one or more tags with `--tag` or `-t` is _technically_ optional,
 (and the tool will exit with status 0 if none are given), it's not especially useful.